 Take Flight addresses the five components of effective reading instruction identified by the National Reading Panel’s research and is a comprehensive Tier III intervention for students with dyslexia.

 What are the 5 components of effective reading instruction?

 It was designed for use by a Certified Academic Language Therapist for children with dyslexia ages 7 and older.
 For children younger than 7 years of age, the curriculum called Pre Flight is used for intervention.

 What is a Certified Academic Language Therapist?

 Certified Academic Language Therapists (CALT) are not tutors.
 They are specially trained to work with students with dyslexia and related language-based learning differences such as dysgraphia and dyscalculia.
-They have completed extensive training in multi-sensory structured language at a training center or university program that is accredited by IDA (International Dyslexia Association), and IMSLEC (International Multi-sensory Structured Language Education Council).
+They have completed extensive training in multisensory structured language at a training center or university program that is accredited by IDA (International Dyslexia Association), and/or IMSLEC (International Multisensory Structured Language Education Council).

 Therapy level standards require a CALT to:

 How often do students receive instruction?